 What is the Role of the Birth Grandparents in an Adoption Plan?

 Because everyone is so focused on the birth parents’ emotions during the adoption process, it can sometimes be easy to forget about their parents — the “birth grandparents.”
-The truth is that birth grandparents go through a gamut of emotions, too, and these feelings are important and should be acknowledged.
+The truth is that birth grandparents go through a lot of emotions, too, and these feelings are important and should be acknowledged.
+Call 1-800-ADOPTION now if you need immediate support.

 If your child is considering making an adoption plan for their child, there are a few things you should know — both about your rights to that child and about how you can be supportive during the adoption process.